benmvp/slides/2019/reactathon/react-eco.md

 </div>

 NOTES:
-- At the beginning obviously is React
+- Before we jump in the ecosystem
+  * Of course we need to quickly chat about React first

 /////
 <!-- .slide: data-background="url(../../img/nav-react/craig-lovelidge-362228-yellow-fish-unsplash.jpg) no-repeat center" data-background-size="cover" -->